Lertis/MEAN/README.md

 - Go to the NodeJS folder and run command `nodemon index.js`.

 - Go to the Angular application folder and run command `npm run start`.

+# Issues

+MongoDB not running on the provided host and port

+- Go to the folder where you installed MongoDB.
+As for me it was `MongoDB\Server\4.0\bin ` and run `mongod`
+- Press `❖ + R ` and type `services.msc`
+- Find MongoDB Server and run it
+- Launch MongoDB Compass